 With knowledge comes power.
 Identifying applications within your virtualized environment, regardless of port, gives you unmatched visibility into your KVM-based deployment.
 Armed with this knowledge, you can make more-informed security policy decisions.

-Using the application as the basis for your VM-Series security policy allows you to leverage the deny-all-else premise that a firewall is based upon for both gateway and workload-to-workload protection.
+Using the application as the basis for your VM-Series security policy allows you to leverage the deny-all-else premise that a firewall is based on for both gateway and workload-to-workload protection.
 You can safely enable allowed applications and deny all others.

-In order to further protect your KVM deployment, you can deploy application-specific threat prevention policies that will block both known and unknown malware.
+To further protect your KVM deployment, you can deploy application-specific threat prevention policies that will block both known and unknown malware.

 The VM-Series for KVM can be deployed to address a number of different use cases, each of which takes full advantage of our next-generation firewall and advanced threat prevention features.